9 Different Types of Violins and Their Uses

 The sound projection and range of the classical violin are the sole features that set it apart.

-The modern violin has a slim neck and a high string tension, making it one of the most popular types of violins.
+The modern violin has a slim neck and high string tension, making it one of the most popular types.

 People nowadays use the classical violin to evaluate other violin types.
 Classical violins include more comfortable fittings, such as a chin rest that allows players to hold the violin comfortably.